 In 2014, over 890,000 acres of Colorado forests were impacted by insect or disease activity.
 Species composition data are becoming an increasingly informative management tool in areas of bark beetle outbreak, as forest recovery trajectories are often dependent upon pre-outbreak species composition.
 These same data can aide foresters in identifying areas susceptible to severe outbreaks as well as with predicting future spread.

-The Bioenergy Alliance Network of the Rockies (BANR) is assessing the feasibility of using beetle-kill wood as a feedstock for biofuels.
+BANR is assessing the feasibility of using beetle-kill wood as a feedstock for biofuels.
 A map of species composition could be used by BANR to map live and dead biomass as they assess the location and quantity of potential feedstock for biofuel.

 Current Management Practices & Policies:

 The Colorado State Forest Service has an adaptive and active management strategy that requires accurate and current data to inform management decisions.
-Presently, these decisions are based primarily on historical records, field observations, and National Agricultural Imagery Program (NAIP) imagery.
-The Colorado State Forest Service does have a species composition map of State Forest State Park; however, the map is inaccurate because it used outdated technology for the mapping process, and the map has not been revised over time.
-These datasets are not sufficient to provide a forest-wide, accurate map detailing forest species composition, which is important for understanding forest health, potential for insect infestation, and allotments for timber harvests.
+Presently, these decisions are based primarily on historical records, field observations, and NAIP imagery.
+The Colorado State Forest Service does have a species composition map of the State Forest State Park; however, the map is inaccurate because it used outdated technology for the mapping process and the map has not been revised over time.
+These datasets are not sufficient to provide a forest-wide, accurate, map detailing forest species composition, which is important for understanding forest health, potential for insect infestation, and allotments for timber harvests.

 Decision Support Tools & Benefits: